 His “New World Tour” also included the song in its set list, this tour stretching from February 18th to December 16th, 1993 and hitting Europe, Australia, New Zealand, North America, Japan and Latin America.

 Paul’s “Driving USA” tour also included “We Can Work It Out,” with dates from April 1st to May 18th, 2002.
-He continued touring the country that year with his “Back In The US” tour with dates from September 21st to October 29th, 2002.
+He continued touring the country that year on his “Back In The US” tour with dates from September 21st to October 29th, 2002.
 Also, his brief November “Driving Mexico” and “Driving Japan” tours of 2002 included the song as well.
-He then continued touring in 2003, his “Back In The World” tour featuring the song, which stretched from March 25th to June 1st, touching down in Paris, Stockholm, London, and even Hamburg and Liverpool amongst others.
+He then continued touring in 2003, his “Back In The World” tour, featuring the song, which stretched from March 25th to June 1st, touching down in Paris, Stockholm, London, and even Hamburg and Liverpool amongst others.

 His “’04 Summer Tour” also included the song in its set list, this tour going from May 25th to June 26th of that year, playing in Spain, France, Switzerland and even Russia.
 Then, Paul's "Out There!" tour, which ran from May 4th, 2013 in Brazil to October 22nd, 2015 in Buffalo, New York, included the song as well.
 His "One On One" tour also featured the song, this tour running from April 13th, 2013 in Fresno, California to December 16th, 2017 in Auckland, New Zealand.
 He periodically performed the song during his "Freshen Up" tour as well, which began on September 17th in Quebec City, Canada.

-Those who are studied in the collaborative efforts of John Lennon and Paul McCartney are familiar with the fact that their teamwork usually consisted of one playing the role of helper to the others’ initial inspiration.
-While there were occasions of full collaboration from the ground up, such as “She Loves You” and “I Want To Hold Your Hand,” these examples were early efforts of their career that they grew to have a distaste for and then abandon, eventually preferring to compose alone.
+Those who are studied in the collaborative efforts of John Lennon and Paul McCartney are familiar with the fact that their teamwork usually consisted of one playing the role of helper to the other's initial inspiration.
+While there were occasions of full collaboration from the ground up, such as “She Loves You” and “I Want To Hold Your Hand,” these examples were early efforts of their career that they grew to have a distaste for and then abandoned, eventually preferring to compose alone.

 However, there are a good number of instances where they met up to finish off a previously conceived idea.
 “We Can Work It Out” is just such an example.
 John’s “life is very short…” bridge, while contrasting in style, was the perfect complement to Paul’s original concept.
 His similar contributions to the likes of “Getting Better” and “She’s Leaving Home,” for example, show the genius of their joint efforts, as do Paul’s input on John’s initial visions, “Lucy In The Sky With Diamonds” and “Norwegian Wood” being prime examples.
 They were even clever enough to merge unfinished individual songs to create indisputable masterpieces, such as “A Day In The Life.”